strang3nt/FMCS_assignments/assignment_2/ass_2_report.md

 # Introduction

 This report contains a description and a justification of the correctness of the symbolic model checking algorithm implemented.
 This project uses the library [Pynusmv](https://pynusmv.readthedocs.io/).
 The goal of the project is to create the necessary algorithm(s) in order to check liveness properties in the following form $\square\lozenge f\rightarrow\square\lozenge g$.
-Such formulas are called reactivity properties [@bloem2012].
+Such class of formulas are called reactivity properties [@bloem2012].

 Follows a description and a correctness sketch of the functions implemented:

  - `symbolic_repeatable`, which looks for a cycle that negates the reactivity property, if such cycle exists it outputs `True` and the witness, `False` otherwise
- - 3 auxiliary functions which given the required inputs generate the lazo-shaped witness, namely `generate_witness_first`, `find_cycle_start` and `build_loop`.
+ - 3 auxiliary functions which given the required inputs generate the lazo-shaped witness, namely `generate_witness_first`, `find_cycle_start` and `build_cycle`.

 # Model checking reactivity properties

 The reactivity property has the following form: $\square\lozenge f\rightarrow\square\lozenge g$. $g$ and $f$ are properties without temporal operators.
-The negation of a reactivity property is the following: $\square\lozenge f\wedge\lozenge\square\neg g$
+The negation of a reactivity property is the following: $\square\lozenge f\wedge\lozenge\square\neg g$.

-In order to perform model checking one must find a path in the model that satisfies the negated property: which means to find a path containing a cycle such that $\square\lozenge f\wedge\square\neg g$ is true.
+In order to perform model checking a path satisfying the negated property must be found: which means to find a path containing a cycle such that $\square\lozenge f\wedge\square\neg g$ is a property for that cycle.
 The symbolic model checking algorithm does just that.

 # Symbolic model checking function